Book: The Long Road to Antietam

-The Civil War Trust had the opportunity to speak with author Richard Slotkin about his book, The Long Road to Antietam: How the Civil War Became a Revolution.
+The American Battlefield Trust had the opportunity to speak with author Richard Slotkin about his book, The Long Road to Antietam: How the Civil War Became a Revolution.
 This book looks at not only the military aspects of the 1862 Maryland Campaign, but also the complex political challenges and strategic choices facing both the Lincoln and Davis administrations in September 1862.

 Civil War Trust: You’ve written a number of excellent books on the Civil War.
 What attracted you to the 1862 Maryland Campaign as a subject?